How to Build Robust REST APIs in Go using Gin Framework

 Implementing the Main Server

-In the cmd/ directory, create a file named main.go, where we set up a simple HTTP server using the Gin web framework.
+In the cmd/ directory, create a file named main.go, where we set up a simple HTTP server using Gin web framework.
 It handles requests related to book resources (like creating, reading, updating, and deleting books) through a series of API endpoints under /v1/books.
 The server runs on port 8080 and defines specific routes for each book-related operation.

 The program also includes a graceful shutdown feature to safely stop the server when it receives an interrupt signal (like when you press Ctrl+C in the terminal).
 When the server starts, it listens for incoming HTTP requests.
 If an interrupt signal is detected, the program waits up to 5 seconds for any ongoing requests to complete, then shuts down.
 This ensures users don’t experience abrupt disconnections or lose data mid-request.